Let’s take:

 Make it pretty

-In “Putting it all together”, I ignored the .attr("class", "area")
+In “Putting it all together”, I ignored the.attr("class", "area")

 explanations.
-D3 can add any tag attributes with attr()
+D3 can add any tag attributes withattr()

 .
-I added some
+I added someclass

 attributes so that the graph can be styled.
 SVG uses different